Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Introduction

 To bridge this gap between informal reasoning and formal proving, we propose a novel agent framework (\textbf{Prover Agent}) that coordinates an informal reasoning LLM, a formal prover model, and the Lean verification system.
-To tackle difficult problems that cannot be solved directly, the agent generates auxiliary lemmas to assist in discovering a viable proof strategy, much like how humans approach problems when the initial proof direction is unclear.
-On the MiniF2F benchmark~\citep{zheng2021minif2f}, it achieves an 86.1\% success rate, establishing a new state-of-the-art among methods using small language models (SLMs).
-Notably, it uses only SLMs with much smaller sample budget than previous high-performing approaches, making it much more efficient in terms of inference-time cost.
+To tackle difficult problems that cannot be solved directly, the agent generates auxiliary lemmas to assist in discovering a viable proof strategy.
+These lemmas are not limited to subgoals that can be directly inserted into a formal proof, but may also include special cases or potentially useful facts derived from the assumptions.
+Such lemmas are particularly useful when the overall proof strategy is not apparent from the outset, as they help in constructing a viable plan.
+It achieves an 88.1\% success rate on the MiniF2F benchmark~\citep{zheng2021minif2f} and solves 25 problems on the PutnamBench~\citep{tsoukalas2024putnambench}, establishing a new state-of-the-art on both benchmarks among methods using small language models (SLMs).
+Notably, it uses only SLMs with a smaller sample budget and a smaller token budget than previous high-performing approaches, making it much more efficient in terms of inference-time cost.
+Furthermore, we provide both a theoretical analysis and a case study to demonstrate the effectiveness of our agent's approach to generating auxiliary lemmas.

 Our contributions are summarized as follows: